-This species is known from a few locations all within close proximity in the Cauca Department, on the western slope of the central Andes, Totoro-Malvasa, in Colombia, between 2,820–3,250 m asl.
+This species is known from a few locations within close proximity in the Cauca Department, on the western slope of the central Andes, Totoro-Malvasa, in Colombia, between 2,820–3,250 m asl.
 It has also been reported from the Valle del Cauca Department (Cordoba et al. 2014), but the specimen needs detailed study to determine its taxonomic status.
 Its extent of occurrence (EOO) based on confirmed records is 165 km2.

 Habitat and Ecology

 This species occurs along streams on vegetation in páramo, and has not been recorded from disturbed habitat.
 Breeding and larval development takes place in streams.